paynl/woocommerce-plugin/readme.txt

 8. One platform for all payments.

 == Changelog ==
+= 3.19.3 =
+Updated Riverty name and logo
 = 3.19.2 =
 Added payment method AliPay PLus
 Added payment method Alma